francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 ---

 🤔 Confused about the recent [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756)?
-Me too, so I re-derived a minimal example where it is easy to see the difference between KANs and standard multi-layer perceptrons (MLPs).
+Me too, so here's a minimal example where it is easy to see the difference between KANs and standard multi-layer perceptrons (MLPs).